wjr83/Interactive-Lab-Hub/Lab 5/README.md

 1. Are they aware of the uncertainties in the system?
 > * Users may not always be fully aware of the uncertainties in the system.
 They might assume that the system's classifications are always accurate, especially if it doesn't provide clear feedback about its confidence level.
 2. How bad would they be impacted by a miss classification?
-> * The impact of a misclassification on users can vary.
+> * The impact of misclassification on users can vary.
 In some cases, misclassifying an item as recyclable when it's not could lead to contamination of recycling streams and added processing costs.
 Misclassifying an item as non-recyclable when it's recyclable might lead to missed recycling opportunities.
 For compostable materials, misclassification could affect organic waste diversion rates.
 3. How could change your interactive system to address this?
 > * To address these concerns, the interactive system could:
 > > * Implement a confidence level indicator: The system could provide a confidence score along with its classification.
 This way, users are aware of how certain or uncertain the system is about its decision.
 > > * Offer clear instructions: If an item is challenging to classify, the system could provide guidance to the user, such as suggesting a specific bin but indicating that the user should double-check.
 > > * Collect user feedback: Allow users to report misclassifications or provide feedback, which can be used to improve the system's accuracy over time.
-4. Are there optimizations you can try to do on your sense-making algorithm.
+4. Are there optimizations you can try to do on your sense-making algorithm?
 > * Continuous learning: Implement a self-learning algorithm that can adapt to new objects and user behaviors over time.
 > * Real-time model updates: Ensure that the machine learning model is regularly updated with new data to stay current with evolving waste items.
 > * Transfer Learning: Utilize transfer learning techniques where the model is initially trained on a broad dataset of waste items and then fine-tuned with specific data from the local environment.
 This can help the system adapt to local variations in waste categorization.